MileHacker Logo

 • Tank Beach: Secluded beach on the eastern side, named for abandoned WWII tanks.
 Access can be rugged, but it features a quiet, historical spot.

 • San Juan Beach: Quiet beach south of Garapan, popular with locals for picnics and relaxed outings.
-A more authentic beach experience away from tourist crowds.
+A more authentic beach an experience separate from tourist crowds.

 Unique Photo Opportunities